MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 Any time you enter something in the MeVisLab GUI while not focussing a dialog window, your entry will be put into the quick search automatically.
 {{</alert>}}

  Use the {{< keyboard "ArrowUp" >}} and {{< keyboard "ArrowDown" >}} keys on your keyboard to move to one of the listed modules.
-The module's decription will appear next to it, allowing you to decide if this is the right module for your usecase.
+The module's decription will appear next to it, allowing you to decide if this is the right module for your use case.

 ![Quick Search Results](/images/tutorials/introduction/GSExampleNetworkViewImage02.png "Quick Search Results")